conormcafee/mitso-marketing/site/content/team.md

     name: Roisin Watters
     psst: Psst...
     what: >-
-      I work with clients to plan, develop and implement effective marketing communication campaigns.
+      I work with our clients to plan, develop and implement effective marketing communication campaigns in order to achieve business growth.
     when: >-
       I joined MiTSO in October 2018 shortly after graduating from Ulster University with a first class honors in Communication, Advertising and